MRAndrade/navbar-facebook/README.md

 # Navbar-facebook

-Decided to practice my skills reproducing the Facebook navbar :-)
+I've decided to practice my skills reproducing the Facebook navbar :-)

 Also putting into practice my Sass knowledge along with RSCSS study.